nyakowint/AliuPlugins/README.md

 ### Plugins for [Aliucord](https://github.com/Aliucord) (kotlin)

-this is where the original fart plugin began

-## THESE PLUGINS ARE NOT ACTIVELY MAINTAINED
+## THESE PLUGINS ARE NOT ACTIVELY MAINTAINED!
-There may be updates sometimes but don't count on it lol.
-PRs for fixes are okay
+There may be updates sometimes but don't count on it lol - PRs for fixes are okay

 ### How to install: